 - 1. Course Objectives.
-You will have the opportunity to learn to: - Identify legal issues related to the various tort claims and defenses covered in this course. - Understand legal principles covered in the course that help lawyers and judges resolve tort problems. - Apply these legal principles to facts to solve tort problems. - Express those solutions to tort problems effectively, orally and in writing. - Study effectively in Torts. - Recognize existing and potential approaches to tort law standards that diverse backgrounds and experiences challenge and influence. - 2.
+You will have the opportunity to learn to: - Identify legal issues related to the various tort claims and defenses covered in this course. - Understand legal principles covered in the course that help lawyers and judges resolve tort problems. - Apply these legal principles to facts to solve tort problems. - Express those solutions to tort problems effectively, orally and in writing. - Study effectively in Torts and develop learning capacities effective for all your courses. - Recognize existing and potential approaches to tort law standards that diverse backgrounds and experiences challenge and influence. - 2.
 Books and materials.
 We will use the following books in this class: - Required: Vincent R. Johnson & Chenglin Liu, Studies in American Tort Law (7th ed.
 2022). - Recommended: Vincent R. Johnson, Mastering Torts (7th ed.
-2022). - 3.
-Attendance.
-Our class meets twice a week on Mondays and Wednesdays from 11:00 p.m. to 12:15 p.m.
-As specified in the Rules of the Southern Illinois University School of Law, "regular attendance to class meetings in all courses is expected and required of all students in accordance with the rule to be announced by the professor at the beginning of each course.
-Attendance will be taken in class and attendance records will be kept.
-Violation of this rule shall subject the student to penalties"
+2022).